zeppelinos/zos-docs/docs/docs/basil.md

 }
 ```

-OpenZeppelin will use this file to track your project's contracts on chain, making them upgradeable and dynamically linkable to pre-deployed libraries, as well see soon.
+OpenZeppelin will use this file to track your project's contracts on chain, making them upgradeable and dynamically linkable to pre-deployed libraries, as we'll see soon.

 ## Deploying our first version of Basil, locally